tjenkinson/shipyard-project.com/site/content/docs/quickstart.md

 Shipyard will create a default user account with the username `admin` and the password `shipyard`.
 You should then be able to open a browser to `http://<your-host-ip>:8080` and see the Shipyard login.

 # Engine
+An "Engine" in Shipyard is simply a Docker host.
 You can then either use the web UI or the CLI to add an engine.

 ## Setup
-Note: Local socket based access is possible but is limited and not recommended.
-For example, port exposure will not work in the UI because it cannot detect the engine IP.
-This will also cause problems with the Extension Images as most of them need to be able to detect the engine IP as well.
-The recommended setup is to use TCP.
-If you want to use the socket setup to test, visit us in IRC.

 To setup a host, you will need to be able to access the Docker daemon via TCP.
 For setting up TCP in Docker, see the [Docker docs](https://docs.docker.com/articles/basics/).
 You can then add an engine using `http://<docker-host-ip>:<docker-host-port>` as the `addr` in the CLI or Host in the UI.

 For more information see [Engines](/docs/engines/).